randy-chen/CIS-422-Group-Project-1/README.md

 of around three people.
 We are an inclusive, welcoming project, and encourage participation from people of all backgrounds and skill levels.

-Given a CSV file with each student's name and available times throughout the week, our program will give you the top three team configurations in beautiful React.
+Given a .csv file with each student's name and available times throughout the week, our program will give you the top three team configurations in beautiful React.

 We do this by sorting through a proportionally relevant sub-set of the given student data.